The Importance of Nature and Learning Through Play

 Risk play offers an opportunity for children to master challenging tasks and gain a deeper understanding of their skills; this nurtures children’s self-efficacy, self-esteem, and overall social and emotional development.
 It also promotes an understanding of safety as the children experience first hand how to survive and thrive in the face of risk.
 Having a greater ability to engage effectively in risk play brings cognitive benefits as well.
 For example, children further develop their ability to concentrate, persevere, and motivate themselves to achieve.

-Andrea Mills, mother and early childhood educator, reports findings of a study conducted in Switzerland’s University of Fribourg,
+Andrea Mills, mother and early childhood educator, reports from a study conducted in Switzerland’s University of Fribourg:

 “In these ways, the forest kindergarten teaches children the care and skills necessary for safe independence, in turn bolstering their self-confidence.”